Skip to content

 The last existing photo of Kätchen (right) with her sister Hilla (Taken during a visit to Niedermarsberg - date unknown)

-It’s not know if this doctor’s entry determined the decision to transfer Kätchen, but the fact that she had “to be completely cared for” and was “completely incapable of any gainful activity” was definitely a very important finding as in the Nazi ideology only people who could at least contribute something to society had a right to live.
+It is not known if this doctor’s entry determined the decision to transfer Kätchen, but the fact that she had “to be completely cared for” and was “completely incapable of any gainful activity” was an important finding as in the Nazi ideology, only people who could contribute to society had a right to live.
 Kätchen was transferred from Marsberg Sanatorium to Weilmünster Sanatorium on June 29, 1941.

 Death Register Town of Weilmunster